 Dear Friends and Colleagues,

-I am writing to let you know that on June 29, 2017 I will be retiring from Kaiser Permanente Washington Health Research Institute's (KPWHRI) MacColl Center for Health Care Innovation.
+I am writing to let you know that In June 2017 I will be retiring from Kaiser Permanente Washington Health Research Institute's MacColl Center for Health Care Innovation.

 Study protocol for “Healthy Hearts Northwest”: a 2 × 2 randomized factorial trial to build quality improvement capacity in primary care